 When it comes to the larger community response following a suicide, be it a university, school, city, community center, or something else, suicide prevention groups suggest focusing on postvention.
-Postvention includes addressing the grief of community members and preventing suicide contagion — the phenomenon where one suicide can influence others to also attempt suicide.
-Communities may want to consider forming suicide prevention coalitions to support the needs of the survivors of suicide loss, thereby helping to prevent contagion.
+Postvention includes addressing the grief of community members and preventing suicide contagion—the phenomenon where one suicide can influence others to also attempt suicide.
+Communities may want to consider forming suicide prevention coalitions to support the needs of the survivors of suicide loss, which in turn helps to prevent contagion.
 These coalitions may encourage affected individuals to identify and practice coping strategies such as deep breathing, meditation, and physical activity.
-They can also connect those who are grieving or struggling with their own mental health to resources and other sources of support, and in the case of schools, take measures to help lighten the workload and potentially grant the student time away.
-Other considerations during postvention include avoiding open funerals and memorials, if possible.
-However, if the family and community push for some sort of memorial or collective ritual, it’s recommended that messaging be carefully crafted such that it recognizes the loss without assigning blame or suggesting that suicide is a viable solution to a person’s struggles.
+They may also be able to connect those who are grieving or struggling with their own mental health to resources and other sources of support.
+In the case of schools, they may even be able to take measures to help lighten the workload and potentially grant the student time away.

-Losing someone to suicide is can be tremendously difficult, and each person and community will process this loss differently and in their own way.
+Losing someone to suicide can be tremendously difficult, and each person and community will process this loss differently.
 There's no one right answer for how to confront such a horrific tragedy, but seeking and fostering connection and support is a start.
 It can also be helpful to encourage people to reach out for support with their own suicidal thoughts.
-For those considering suicide, support can be found through Suicide and Crisis Lifeline by dialing 988.
+For those considering suicide, support can be found through The National Suicide Prevention Lifeline at 988.

-Thanks for asking this question — better navigating support and working towards prevention begins with seeking out this type of information.
+Thanks for asking this question—having a better understanding of how to navigate support and working toward prevention begins with seeking out this type of information.